davidcox/genson/readme.md

     { ("p6","p7","p8"): < (1,2,3), (4,5,6) > }

 produces two objects, wherein the first `p6`, `p7`, and `p8` are equal to 1,2 and 3, and in the second they are equal to 4,5, and 6, respectively.
-The `< >` operator is a shortcut for the `grid` generator function.

 As in JSON, values can be arbitrarily deeply nested, such that constructs like: